 Our work explores the use of performance prediction techniques to enhance the selection and weighting of neighbors in CF. The proposed approach consists of the adaptation of performance predictors originally defined for ad-hoc retrieval, into the CF domain, where users and items (and ratings), instead of documents and queries, make up the problem space.
-The proposed predictors are used to introduce dynamic weights in the combination of neighbor ratings in the computation of collaborative recommendations, in an approach where the better the expected performance of a neighbor is, the higher weight is assigned to his ratings in the combination.
+A predictor is proposed and used to introduce dynamic weights in the combination of neighbor ratings in the computation of collaborative recommendations, in an approach where the better the expected performance of a neighbor is, the higher weight is assigned to her ratings in the combination.
+The reported experimental results show performance improvements as a result of this dynamic weights adjustment approach, which supports the predictive power of clarity-based techniques in CF as a basis for this kind of adjustment.
+The results are particularly positive in small neighborhood situations.